Playhouse in the Park

 Cincinnati, Ohio

-The site posed a number of construction + design challenges including access for construction equipment + material laydown.
-Keeping the Marx Theatre operational throughout construction of the new complex led the team to two phased efforts.
+Keeping the Marx Theatre operational throughout the construction of the new complex led the team to a two-phased effort.
 First, the team excavated the hillside + substantially completed the new theater.
-Second, the Marx was demolished, and the new lobby, box office, and grand arrival are being built in its place.
-The structure will consist of a full fly grid + galleries, forestage grid, two-story removable theater trap, several long-span steel trusses, cantilever balconies, and curved, sweeping elements.
+Second, the Marx Theatre was demolished, making room for the new lobby, box office, and grand arrival.

 Contributing Team Members: